 Scott Menville (Robin), Greg Cipes (Beast Boy), Khary Payton (Cyborg), Tara Strong (Raven), Hynden Walch (Starfire), Will Arnett (Slade), Kristen Bell (Jade Wilson), Jimmy Kimmel (Batman), Nicolas Cage (Superman), Greg Davies (Balloon Man), Halsey (Wonder Woman), Lil Yachtry (Green Lantern), Stan Lee (Himself), Wil Wheaton (The Flash), Dave Stone (Challengers of the Unknown).
 Eric Bauza (Aquaman/Stan Lee’s Assistamt), Fred Tatasciore (Jor-el)

 Teen Titans Go!
 (2013- ) is an animated series based on the DC Comics superhero team Teen Titans, who originally appeared on the comic-book page back in 1964.
 Teen Titans Go! was spun off from the previous animated series Teen Titans (2003-6) and employed the same voice cast in the same roles.
-The essential difference between the two was that Teen Titans Go! took nothing seriously and was pitched as a madcap comedy mocking the characters and other DC superheroes, while often breaking the fourth wall.
+The essential difference was that while the first series took itself seriously, Teen Titans Go! took nothing seriously and was pitched as a madcap comedy mocking the characters and other DC superheroes, while often breaking the fourth wall.
 Reception from fans of the original was mixed, nevertheless the series gained its own audience and has been on the air longer and put out three times as many episodes as the original.

 This was a theatrically released film spinoff from Teen Titans Go!
 It was my first exposure to the series.
 Having grown up with the comic-books and seen some of the other filmed incarnations, the experience was a bewildering one to me.
 Rather than the familiar figures, the characters have all been designed in squat blocky shapes that looks like they have been drawn by marker pens.
 They start in with a manic barrage of action and one-liners – even their own rap theme song at various intervals accompanied by Cyborg who sprouts a ghetto blaster from his shoulders.